1. Introduction

 6. Retention Period for Personal Data

-The company retains personal data only for as long as necessary to fulfil the purposes for which it was collected.
-Once these purposes have been achieved, data is securely deleted without undue delay.
+The Company retains personal data only for as long as necessary to fulfil the purposes for which it was collected.
+Once these purposes have been achieved, data is securely deleted or anonymised without undue delay.
 However, data may be retained for a longer period under the following circumstances:

 - Data required to be retained under applicable laws:

-- Data will be kept for the period specified by relevant laws and regulations, such as the UK E-commerce Regulations, tax laws, etc.
+- Data will be kept for the period specified by relevant laws and regulations, such as the UK E-commerce Regulations, the Irish Statute of Limitations, and applicable tax/accounting laws in both the United Kingdom and Ireland.

 - Data retained for dispute resolution, fraud prevention, or service usage records: